 But the most important thing is to have fun on your road trip!
 We can take care of your car and you’ll have one less thing on your mind.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shop in Hamilton today!
 We are expecting you!

 We are located only 4 min walking South West of Tim Hortons Field and 4 min walk West of Bernie Morelli Recreation Centre.

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.

 Our commitment to excellence and dedication to our clients have made us a trusted name in automotive care.

 Our team of licensed technicians is experienced in working on all makes and models, including electric vehicles (EVs) and hybrids.

 Our comprehensive range of services ensures that your vehicle remains in top condition, covering all aspects of automotive repair and maintenance.

 When you choose CRS Automotive, you’re choosing a team that genuinely cares about you and your vehicle.